cchitsiang/awesome-stars/topics.md

 - [gre/gl-react-native-v2](https://github.com/gre/gl-react-native-v2) - DEPRECATED, Please migrate to latest version of gl-react-native that works nicely with expo-gl and unimodules
 - [Wasappli/WAAppRouting](https://github.com/Wasappli/WAAppRouting) - iOS routing done right.
 Handles both URL recognition and controller displaying with parsed parameters.
 All in one line, controller stack preserved automatically!
 - [nicklockwood/StackView](https://github.com/nicklockwood/StackView) - StackView is a class designed to simplify the implementation of vertical stacks of views on iOS.
 You can think of it as a bit like a simplified version of UITableView.
-- [OfficeDev/Office-IT-Pro-Deployment-Scripts](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts) - A collection of useful PowerShell scripts to make deploying Office 2016 and Office 365 ProPlus easier for IT Pros and administrators.
-If you have any feature requests or ideas for future scripts plea
 - [guardian/scribe](https://github.com/guardian/scribe) - DEPRECATED: A rich text editor framework for the web platform
 - [webodf/WebODF](https://github.com/webodf/WebODF) - WebODF - JavaScript Document Engine
 - [gaearon/react-side-effect](https://github.com/gaearon/react-side-effect) - Create components whose nested prop changes map to a global side effect